 Increased retention of students to Year 10 in the government school sector coincided with strengthened participation requirements for schooling culminating in the National Youth Participation Requirement.
-Under this requirement, all young people must participate in schooling to Year 10, and then participate full-time in education, training or employment or a combination of these activities until age 17.1 The requirement came into effect in New South Wales, Victoria, the Australian Capital Territory and the Northern Territory in 2010 (other jurisdictions implemented similar requirements between 2006 and 2008).
-The effect of the participate in Year 10.
+Under this requirement, all young people must participate in schooling to Year 10, and then participate full-time in education, training or employment or a combination of these activities until age 17.
+The requirement came into effect in New South Wales, Victoria, the Australian Capital Territory and the Northern Territory in 2010 (other jurisdictions implemented similar requirements between 2006 and 2008).
+The effect of the participation requirement is that some students who would otherwise have left school are required to participate in Year 10.
 This group may have lower attendance rates than the remainder of the Year 10 cohort and, if so, their inclusion in the attendance data would exert a downward pressure on attendance rates for Year 10.